illyShelly/Udacity-Neighborhood-Map/README.md

 # MyReads Udacity Project

 This is Final **Project #8** which is developed for Google Front-End Nanodegree Program at Udacity.
-This project was made from scratch in React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).made with REACT.  <!-- Web application is available on **[GithubPages](https://illyShelly.github.io/udacity-final-myreads)** -->
+This project was made from scratch in React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app) made with REACT.  <!-- Web application is available on **[GithubPages](https://illyShelly.github.io/udacity-final-myreads)** -->

 ## Table of Contents